GreptimeTeam/docs/docs/nightly/en/user-guide/operations/table-sharding.md

 Inside GreptimeDB, both data management and scheduling are based on the region level.
 And each region is corresponding to a table partition.
 Thus when you have a table that is too large to fit into a single node, or the table is too hot to be served by a single node, you should consider sharding it.

+A region in GreptimeDB has a relative fixed throughput capacity, and the number of regions in a table determines the total throughput capacity of the table.
+If you want to increase the throughput capacity of a table, you can increase the number of regions in the table.
+Ideally the overall throughput of a table should be proportional to the number of regions.

+But notice that the increse of regions will bring some basic consumption and increase the complexity of the system.
+You need to consider the requirement of data ingest rate, the query performance, the data distribution on storage system.
+You should shard a table only when necessary.

 ## Partition Rule Set

 GreptimeDB uses value ranges of columns to partition data.
 The partition rule is a combination of a partition name and a partition condition.
 Partition rule's grammar is: